VictorMwachi/alx-higher_level_programming/README.md

 # alx-higher_level_programming
 Author’s disclaimer

-Welcome to the Python world!
+Welcome to the Python world!--mudvit

 The first projects are more "C-oriented" - no tricks, no funky syntax - simple!
 If you've already played with Python, don't worry, fun things will come.